 Parents naturally worry when their children grow to be teens and take off on their own for the first time.
 When those children head in the direction of drug use and rock and roll concerts, they are right to worry.
 Drug use is often associated with risky sex and other dangerous behavior.

 Now, science has proven links between rock and roll concerts or music, increased drug use and risky sex.
 In the Netherlands, researchers interviewed nearly a thousand urban students on their musical preferences, attendance at rock concerts, drug and drinking patterns and sexual activity.
 The journal Pediatrics carried the results.

 In short, people falling into these categories are living at greater risk of injury, addiction and sexual problems such as unwanted pregnancies or sexually transmitted diseases.
-When sex and drugs and rock and roll are linked by researchers, the authors of the study naturally want to propose solutions.
+When this relationship was found between sex, drugs and rock and roll, the authors of the study naturally want to propose solutions.
 The tactics proposed in this study are likely to fall far short of improving the situation.
-Researchers suggested putting up posters at rock concerts to warn about alcohol abuse and unsafe sex, and regulating the volume that can be obtained from headphones.
+Researchers suggested putting up posters at rock concerts to warn about alcohol abuse and unsafe sex and regulating the volume that can be obtained from headphones.
 But these measures come far after the problems started.

-On the website narconon-news.org, the Narconon organization provides articles and information that can provide anyone worried about addiction with hope.
+On our website, the Narconon organization provides articles and information that can provide anyone worried about addiction with hope.
 There are stories there that educate one on drug abuse, and information on how addiction can be overcome.
 Timely news reports provide insight into current events and how substance abuse may affect people.

 You may find information on our site that can make you feel confident that addiction can be overcome and that there is hope for a person who is trapped in drug abuse or alcoholism.
-To find out more about the Narconon solution to addiction, just call 1-800-775-8750.
+Contact us to find out more about the Narconon solution to addiction.